 Because Velvet is a dino, it remains infective for up to 15 days.
 This is because as dinos, they can feed off sunlight.
 Ich is only infectious up to 48 hours.
 The fact that it remains infective longer and attacks in larger numbers and longer is what makes this disease far deadlier than ich.

 As I mentioned before, the life cycle is only 4 days and starts when a Velvet dinospore attaches to a fish’s skin.
 The attached velvet dinospores are then called trophonts.
 This trophont will feed on your fish for several days before detaching.
 Sometimes, the trophonts are so numerous and overwhelming that it will kill the fish before it shows any symptoms.

 Once the trophont detaches, it is called a tomont.
 These tomonts divide until they burst.
 When they burst, they become new velvet dinospores.
 These dinospores then attach to a new host, starting the lifecycle all over again.

 Let’s illustrate this lifecycle with an image.
 The image below is from Dr. Fish himself, Humblefish.
 He is the go-to for all marine fish diseases in our hobby.
 Check out his site for further info on all other saltwater aliments and treatments.

 Treatment (How To Cure)

 Marine Velvet needs to be treated ASAP.
-You need to treat it in a quarantine tank as all effective medications against it are not suitable to be used in a reef or display tank.
+You need to treat it in a quarantine tank as all effective medications against it are not suitable to be used in reef tanks.
 There are several steps you will need to take:

 - Get the proper medication